The CT CSTA strives to educate and enlighten the local community about computer science.

 CTCSTA Members Attend CT Education Committee Hearing

-Members of the CTCSTA visited the Education Committee for the public hearing on February 25, 2015 regarding the bill proposing CS in the middle school curriculum.
+Members of the CTCSTA visited the Education Committee regarding the bill proposing CS in the middle school curriculum.
 View the proposed bill here.
 CTCSTA President Chinma Uche, CTCSTA Secretary Pauline Lake, and CTCSTA Treasurer James Veseskis joined James Maroney to give their testimony on why Computer Science and computer programming should be made part of the middle school curriculum.
 Additional members who could not be present submitted their testimonies online.

-Breaking News James Maroney joined us at CTCSTA meeting in June 2015 to announce that the proposed bill had passed.
-Public Act 15-94 will be implemented beginning in July 2016.
+James Maroney joined us at CTCSTA meeting to announce that the proposed bill had passed.
+Public Act 15-94 became effective as of July 2016.
 Public CT middle schools will be required to include “computer programming” in their curriculum.